Nashville, Tennessee: Topography

+The higher elevations of the Highland Rim encircle the Nashville Basin with the Eastern and Western Highland Rim portions being the largest expanses.
+Part of the Western Highland Rim slopes down and wraps the hills along the western flanks of the city in a contiguous forest thought to be one of the largest of such forest habitats in Middle Tennessee.
+Nashville's Highland Rim Forest connects Beaman Park, Bells Bend Park, Warner Parks, and Radnor Lake State Park.

+According to the United States Census Bureau, the city has a total area of 527.9 sqmi, of which 504.0 sqmi of it is land and 23.9 sqmi of it (4.53%) is water.

 Cityscape

 Nashville's downtown area features a diverse assortment of entertainment, dining, cultural and architectural attractions.
-The Broadway and 2nd Avenue areas feature entertainment venues, night clubs and an assortment of restaurants.
+The Broadway and 2nd Avenue areas feature entertainment venues, bars, night clubs, retail, and an assortment of restaurants.
 North of Broadway lie Nashville's central business district, Legislative Plaza, Capitol Hill and the Tennessee Bicentennial Mall.
 Cultural and architectural attractions can be found throughout the city.

 Three major interstate highways (I-40, I-65 and I-24) converge near the core area of downtown, and many regional cities are within a day's driving distance.

 Nashville's first skyscraper, the Life & Casualty Tower, was completed in 1957 and launched the construction of other high rises in downtown Nashville.
 After the construction of the AT&T Building (commonly referred to by locals as the "Batman Building") in 1994, the downtown area saw little construction until the mid-2000s.
 The Pinnacle, a high rise office building which opened in 2010, was the first skyscraper in Nashville to be built in the preceding 15 years.

 Since 2000, Nashville has seen two urban construction booms (one prior to the Great Recession and the other after) that have yielded multiple high-rises (defined by Emporis as buildings of a minimum of 115 feet tall).
-Of the city's 37 towers of 280 feet tall or taller, 24 have been completed since 2000.
+Of the city's 33 towers of 300 feet tall or taller (as of April 2023), 24 have been completed since 2000.
+Of note, Nashville has a disproportionate number of buildings 300 feet and taller in relation to its overall metropolitan statistical area (MSA) population of about 2 million (2021 U.S. Census Bureau estimate).
+This is due, in large part, to the tourism-centric city's multiple hotel towers and to its many condominium high-rises having multiple unit owners who also own other residences in both Nashville and in other markets.

 Many civic and infrastructure projects are being planned, in progress, or recently completed.
-A new MTA bus hub was recently completed in downtown Nashville, as was the Music City Star pilot project.
+A new MTA bus hub was recently completed in downtown Nashville, as was the Music City Star (now known as the WeGo Star) pilot project.
 Several public parks have been constructed, such as the Public Square.
 Riverfront Park is scheduled to be extensively updated.
 The Music City Center opened in May 2013.
 It is a 1200000 sqft convention center with 350000 sqft of exhibit space.